yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/PRU-Hands-on-Labs.rst

 """"""""""""""""""""""

 11. During our design discussion, we were unsure how many PRU cycles the CRC calculation would consume.
-Let’s actually measure the PRU cycles using the CCS debugger!
+Let's actually measure the PRU cycles using the CCS debugger!

     a.
 Click on each PRU core and select the **yellow pause button** to